Interstellar-Network/Interstellar-Book/src/GCF_pipeline_detailed.md

 ### [1] Generate “segment2pixel.v”

 >This is the only file in the pipeline that needs to be regenerated when changing size/resolution.
-The rest (displaymain.v, LFSR_comb.v, and rndswitch.v) are static, and the size/resolution is handled by passing the appropriate “`define” to Yosys.
+The rest (display-main.v, LFSR_comb.v, and rndswitch.v) are static, and the size/resolution is handled by passing the appropriate “`define” to Yosys.

 This allows to cache the resulting .skcd of the whole pipeline (cf `CircuitPipeline::GenerateDisplaySkcd`) using `segment2pixel.v` **content as cache key**.